bewniac/bewniac.github.io/_posts/2019-06-18-swedish-open.markdown

 NOTE!
 The scans are done solely in the purpose of research.
 Any issues I find have been reported in a responsible manner and no sensitive data is stored.
 I suggest to all organisations to keep track of their Internet connected services.
 Scanning their own IP blocks (IPv4 and IPv6).
 You can reach out to me at twitter [@bewniac](https://twitter.com/bewniac).

 ## DNS udp 53
 I'm trying to get more into DNS and wanted to do some research on open resolvers in Sweden.
 First I wanted to get a list of all Swedish registred IP blocks, which is listed [here](http://ipverse.net/ipblocks/data/countries/se.zone).
-I haven't checked it against other lists and it might now be fully complete but for my purpose it's good enough.
+I haven't checked it against other lists and it might not be fully complete but for my purpose it's good enough.

 So first I want to get all servers running DNS (UDP port 53).
 I used [masscan](https://github.com/robertdavidgraham/masscan), which is a really fast Internet port scanner.